liquity/bold/README.md

 - **Ordered Troves**.
 Each branch maintains a sorted list of Troves (though now ordered by annual interest rate)

 - **Liquidation mechanisms**.
-Liquidated Troves are still offset against the BOLD in the SP and redistribution to active Troves in the branch if/when the SP deposits are insufficient.
+Liquidated Troves are still offset against the BOLD in the SP and redistribution to active Troves in the branch if/when the SP deposits are insufficient (though the liquidation penalty applied to the borrower is reduced).

+-**Similar smart contract architecture**.
+At branch level the system architecture closely resembles that of v1 - the `TroveManager`, `BorrowerOperations` and `StabilityPool` contracts contain most system logic and direct the flows of BOLD and collateral.

 - **Similar smart contract architecture** (at branch level).

 - **Stability Pool algorithm**.
 Same arithmetic and logic is used for tracking deposits, collateral gains and BOLD yield gains over time as liquidations deplete the pool.

 - **Individual overcollateralization**.
-Each Trove is individually overcollateralized and liquidated below the MCR
+Each Trove is individually overcollateralized and liquidated below the branch-specific MCR.

-- **Aggregate (branch level ) overcollateralization.** Each branch is overcollateralized , measured by the TCR.
+- **Aggregate (branch level ) overcollateralization.** Each branch is overcollateralized , measured by the respective TCR.

 ## Liquity v2 Overview